MEDGA-eth/hardhat-clone/DESIGN.md

 ## Clone Metadata

-Each cloned contract will generate a `CloneMetadats` stored in `.clone.meta` file in the project root.
+Each cloned contract will generate a `CloneMetadata` stored in `.clone.meta` file in the project root.
 Clone metadata contains:
 - The contract name
 - On-chain address